heremaps/devrel-workshops/foss4g/workshop.md

 ## CLI (30 mins)

-- add a shapefile (tectonic plates) with the CLI, add that data to the map in Studio
+- add a shapefile (tectonic plates) with the CLI, add that space to the earthquake map in Studio
-- csv (unusual lat/lon fields)
+- import csv (unusual lat/lon fields)
-- tags
+- add tags during upload
 - streaming large files
 - geojsonl